|

 for our safety.
 By 1951, when the British Government formally declared an Emergency,

-the tichies’ schoolroom), or the high school boys who lived at Danny’s Den with
+the tichies's (lower grades) schoolroom, or the high school boys who lived at

-The situation under discussion started when one of our senior girls crawled through
+under discussion started when one of our senior girls crawled through the dirty

-the dirty crawlspace to a spot just under the staff room to hear what the staff
+crawlspace to a spot just under the staff room to hear what the staff discussed.

-discussed.
-This portion of the crawl space could only be accessed from the girls’
+This portion of the crawl space could only be accessed from the girls' side of

-side of the building (at that time, boys and girls had distinct sides and were
+the building (at that time, boys and girls had distinct sides and were only allowed

 the staff discussed usual events: who was misbehaving and their proper punishment,

-who would go into Nairobi to get supplies/take kids to the dentist, etc., the
+who would go into Nairobi to get supplies and take kids to the dentist, etc.,

-door flew open and a station missionary filled in the terrible news.
-Somehow,
+the door flew open and a station missionary filled in the gathered staff with

 The school staff had previously planned for this possible event.
 Evacuation.
 A